The ACU Wildcats moved to a perfect 8-0 on the season with a 53-14 victory over the Eastern New Mexico University Greyhounds.

 It didn’t take long for the Wildcats to get going again on their next drive.
-ACU featured Emery Dudensing who touched the ball a number of times on the drive and capped it with a 2-yard score to put ACU up 10-0.
+ACU featured Emery Dudensing, who touched the ball a number of times on the drive and capped it with a two-yard score to put ACU up 10-0.

 With just 13-seconds left in the first quarter the Wildcats struck again.
 Mitchell Gale found Kendrick Johnson in the flats and Johnson made everybody miss on his way to the end zone for a 45-yard score.
-Wildcats up at the end of one quarter 27-0.
+Wildcats were up at the end of one quarter 27-0

 That is how it would stay until late in the second quarter.
-Mitchell Gale led the Wildcats down the field against the Greyhounds and finished the drive with a 26-yard strike to Edmund Gates, his second on the day and the Wildcats were up big 33-0.
+Mitchell Gale led the Wildcats down the field against the Greyhounds and finished the drive with a 26-yard strike to Edmund Gates, his second on the day, and the Wildcats were up big at 33-0.